ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/_includes/connect.md

 Most of the {{ ydb-short-name }} CLI commands relate to operations on a {{ ydb-short-name }} database and require establishing a connection to it to be executed.

-The {{ ydb-short-name }} CLI determines what DB to connect to and what [authentication mode](../../../concepts/connect.md#auth-modes) to use based on information from the following sources (in order of priority):
+The {{ ydb-short-name }} CLI uses the following sources to determine the database to connect to and the [authentication mode](../../../concepts/auth.md) to use with it (listed in descending priority):

 1. The command line.
 2. The profile set in the `--profile` command-line option.
 3. Environment variables.
 4. The activated profile.

-For the {{ ydb-short-name }} CLI to try connecting to the DB after you completed these steps, make sure to specify the [Endpoint](../../../concepts/connect.md#endpoint) and [Database location](../../../concepts/connect.md#database).
+For the {{ ydb-short-name }} CLI to try connecting to the database, these steps must result in the [endpoint](../../../concepts/connect.md#endpoint) and [database path](../../../concepts/connect.md#database).

 If all the steps are completed, but the {{ ydb-short-name }} CLI did not determine the authentication mode, requests will be sent to the {{ ydb-short-name }} server without adding authentication data.
 This may let you successfully work with locally deployed {{ ydb-short-name }} clusters that require no authentication.
 For all databases available over the network, such requests will be rejected by the server with an authentication error returned.

-For possible situations when the {{ ydb-short-name }} CLI will not try to connect to a database, see the [Error messages](#errors) section below.
+To learn about potential situations where the {{ ydb-short-name }} CLI won't try to connect to the database, see the [Error messages](#errors) below.

 ## Command line parameters {#command-line-pars}